 - On any road where bikes are permitted

-- On a sidewalk, though the rider must yield to pedestrians
+- On a sidewalk, although the rider must yield to pedestrians

 Safety Issues with Hoverboards